21 Must-Have Miami Foods

 21. Pizza at Foozo Artisan Pizza

-Along with probably thousands of incredible Italian restaurants in South Florida, Foozo is serving up rabbi-certified pizza that everyone will agree is some of the best Miami food you can get.
-The uniquely soft yet chewy crust is reminiscent of a bagel, and they have quite the list of signature options to explore.
+Along with probably thousands of incredible Italian restaurants in South Florida, Foozo Artisan Pizza serves up rabbi-certified pizza that everyone agrees is some of the best Miami food you can get.
+The uniquely soft yet chewy crust is reminiscent of a bagel, and you’ll have quite the list of signature options to explore.

 The Vibe

 Another strip mall restaurant that will surprise you with its world-class cuisine, Foozo welcomes you with a laid-back environment to enjoy your piping hot pie.
-The space itself is on the small side, and the pizza or pasta is just as good if you opt for carry-out.
+The space itself is on the small side, and the Miami food is just as good if you opt for carry-out.
 We promise.

 What to Order

-Miami is a must-visit foodie city for good reason: The selection of cuisines from around the world is something you’d expect to find in NYC or LA.
-Enjoy your day at the beach and stop by one of the many Miami food trucks for a quick bite that will knock your socks off, or scour the city for the best food in Miami Beach to share with your lover.
+Miami is a must-visit foodie city for good reason: The selection of cuisines ranges from international-inspired delicacies to meals made with fresh, local ingredients.
+Whether you enjoy your day at the beach with your friends and stop by one of the many Miami food trucks for a quick bite, or scour the city for the best food in Miami Beach to share with family or partner, the various options will knock your socks off.

-Miami food has its own style and flavor profile that you won’t find anywhere else.
+You’ll soon realize that Miami food has its own style and flavor profile that you won’t find anywhere else, which is why we love it.
 There may not be just one best food in Miami, but we’d argue that’s a good thing.
 Tropical weather, beautiful architecture and delicious Miami food at every corner — who wouldn’t want to be here?

 For even more fun ways to explore Miami and beyond, check out other experiences happening on Cozymeal.